dimaslanjaka/static-blog-generator/_posts/Minecraft/magical-bow.md

   - https://i.ytimg.com/vi/sSnrK7m2RFo/maxresdefault.jpg
 description: How to use magical books for bow
 tags: []
+comments: true
+wordcount: 613
 excerpt: How to use magical books for bow
-wordcount: 613
 ---

 # Super Magical Bow Recipes